v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

             field_attributes = { 'earliest_releasedate':{'delegate':delegates.DateDelegate},
                                  'latest_releasedate':{'delegate':delegates.DateDelegate}, }

-Than a :class:`camelot.admin.action.ChangeObject` can be :keyword:`yield` to present the options to the user and get the filled in values back::
+Than a :class:`camelot.view.action_steps.ChangeObject` can be :keyword:`yield` to present the options to the user and get the filled in values back::

-    from camelot.admin.action import ChangeObject
+    from camelot.view.action_steps import ChangeObject

     options = Options()
     filled_in_options = yield ChangeObject( options )